Buying a property: 25 questions to ask during a visit

 These questions serve both to inform you and to distinguish the properties you have visited, weighing the pros and cons of each of them.
 Your real estate agent will, of course, be at your side to support you, but it is recommended that you be prepared by creating a list of questions.

-Here is a checklist of 25 points to validate before making an offer to buy a property
+Checklist: 25 points to validate before making an offer to buy a property

 Questions about the property